leadedge/ofxNDI/README.md

 The OF Project Generator will create your project with correct paths.
 Make sure "ofxNDI" is selected in the addons section and all headers, and DLLs will be imported in the Visual Studio project.

-The Project Generator copies the "rgba2yuv" shaders folder into the application.
-However if the Project Generator is not used, this folder must be copied as below.
+The Project Generator copies the "rgba2yuv" and "yuv2rgba" shader folders as below.

 	bin
      data
         rgba2yuv

-Note that for previous applications, the location of the "rgba2yuv" folder should be changed from within  "bin/data/shaders" to directly within "bin/data".
+        yuv2rgba

 When the project generation is complete, copy main.cpp, ofApp.cpp and ofApp.h from the required example "src" folder to the project "src" folder.
 Also copy any files in the example "data" folder to the project.

+If the project generator is not used or subsequent to it's use, the shader folders can be copied to either the "bin/data" folder or to a subfolder "bin/data/shaders/".

 Refer to the example code for options available.

 ### Manual Setup